Advancing a pipeline

 Our lead candidate, TQS-168, successfully completed phase 1

-In multiple in vivo pharmacology neurodegeneration models, TQS-168 has demonstrated excellent blood brain barrier penetration, the ability to reverse myeloid cell dysfunction through PGC1α activation, and the capacity to ameliorate disease.
+In multiple in vivo pharmacology neurodegeneration models, TQS-168 has demonstrated excellent blood brain barrier penetration, the ability to reverse myeloid cell dysfunction through PGC1α activation, and the capacity to ameliorate disease through enhancing lysosomal acidification and the modulation of lysosomal biology.

 TQS-621—and beyond